 Commander Sam Varela oversees the Patrol Division and is responsible for over 50 sworn officers, which includes six sergeants and six corporals.

 Most likely, if you call for police assistance, an officer in a black and white police car from the Patrol Division will respond.
 These men and women patrol the streets 24 hours a day, seven days a week.
 Patrol officers work a 4/10 shift schedule and are split into a total of six watches.
-Watches I, II and III work the A side of the week (Sunday-Wednesday) with an identical watch schedule working the B side of the week (Wednesday-Saturday).
+Watches I, II and III work the A side of the week (Sunday through Wednesday) with an identical watch schedule working the B side of the week (Wednesday through Saturday).
 Their duties are many, including what most would consider traditional law enforcement:

 - Response to emergencies and in-progress crimes

 - Conduct on-scene investigations, including fingerprinting, photography, interviewing, and interrogation

 - Write crime reports documenting incidents

 - Stop traffic violators and warn or cite the driver